threader/AltanOS/Readme.md

 ## Look and feel:

 * Mouse is set to (hopefully) jump to a prompt and land on the default answer, this saves time.
-* Revert8Plus (turns windows 10/11 into Windows7) install script is added but not initialized.
+* Revert8Plus (turns windows 10/11 into Windows7) install script is downloaded but not initialized.
-* Black theme enabled in harden.reg. - Might bother to split this - there migt be a bug here leading to black text on dark windows, before first reboot?
+* Black theme enabled in harden.reg. - Must bother to split this soon - there migt be a bug here leading to black text on dark windows, before first reboot?

 In harden.reg (- ofc.. where else would you logically put the taskbar colour settings?)
 The following settings live there, that are turned off because they are untested.